List of committees of the Parliament of India: Department-related standing committees

 During the year 1989 – 8th Lok Sabha the Rules Committee considered and approved a proposal that three subject committees, on (i) Agriculture; (ii) Environment & Forests; and (iii) Science & Technology. related to these committees were finally approved by the House and the committees were formally constituted with effect from 18 August 1989.

 The Reports of Rules Committees of the 10th Lok Sabha and Rajya Sabha adopted by the two Houses on 29 March 1993 paved the way for the setting up of the 17 departmentally related standing committees covering under their jurisdiction all the Ministries/Departments of the Union Government.

 These DRSCs replaced the earlier three subject committees constituted in August, 1989.
 The 17 departmentally related standing committees were formally constituted with effect from April, 1993.
 After experiencing the working of the DRSC system for over a decade, the system was re-structured in July, 2004 wherein the number of DRSCs was increased from 17 to 24.
-Till 13th Lok Sabha, each of these standing committees used to consist of 45 members— 30 nominated by the Speaker from amongst the members of Lok Sabha and 15 members nominated by the Chairman, Rajya Sabha from amongst the members of Rajya Sabha.
+Till 13th Lok Sabha, each of these standing committees used to consist of 45 members— 30 nominated by the Speaker from amongst the members of Lok Sabha and 15 members nominated by the Chairperson, Rajya Sabha from amongst the members of Rajya Sabha.
 However, with re-structuring of DRSCs in July, 2004 each DRSC consists of 31 members—21 from Lok Sabha and 10 from Rajya Sabha.

 There are 24 department-related standing committees (DRSCs).
 Each of these committees have 31 members – 21 from Lok Sabha and 10 from Rajya Sabha.
-These members are to be nominated by the Speaker of Lok Sabha or the Chairman of Rajya Sabha respectively.
+These members are to be nominated by the Chairperson of Rajya Sabha or the Speaker of Lok Sabha respectively.
 The term of office of these committees does not exceed one year.
-These committees are serviced either by Lok Sabha secretariat or the Rajya Sabha secretariat, depending on who has appointed the chairman of that committee.
+These committees are serviced either by Lok Sabha secretariat or the Rajya Sabha secretariat, depending on who has appointed the chairperson of that committee.